What is Liquidity Premium?

 - A low premium at the time of maturity might affect the investor’s emotions in a negative way toward the government or the corporate house issuing it.

 - It is difficult for any issuing house or entity to define the premium and adjust to changing market and economic situations.
-Without a liquidity premium also it gets almost impossible to attract new investors or maintain the existing ones.
+Without a liquidity premium, also it gets almost impossible to attract new investors or maintain the existing ones.

-Various debt instruments are subject to a variety of risks like event risk, liquidity risk, credit risk, exchange rate risk, volatility risk, inflation risk, yield curve risk and so on.
-The higher the duration of the debt holding, higher is the exposure to these risks, and therefore, an investor demands a premium to manage these risks.
+Various debt instruments are subject to a variety of risks like event risk, liquidity risk, credit risk, exchange rate risk, volatility risk, inflation risk, yield curve risk, and so on.
+The higher the duration of the debt holding, the higher is the exposure to these risks, and therefore, an investor demands a premium to manage these risks.

 However, it is up to investors to understand that liquidity premium could be only one of the factors for the slope of the yield curve.
-The other factors, for example, can be the investments goals of the investor, quality of the bond, etc. Also, for our point before we conclude as these the factors, the yield curve might not always be upward sloping – it might go zig-zag, flattening or even inverted at times.
+The other factors, for example, can be the investment goals of the investor, quality of the bond, etc. Also, for our point before we conclude as these the factors, the yield curve might not always be upward sloping – it might go zig-zag, flattening, or even inverted at times.

-This has been a guide to what is Liquidity Premium and its definition.
+This article has been a guide to what is Liquidity Premium and its definition.
 Here we discuss the theory of liquidity premium on yield curve along with the examples.
 You can learn more about accounting from the following articles –